“I know a lot of doctors who can cure you,” said my co-worker when I told him the distance I was planning to walk.

 When we arrived at the breakfast place in the morning, some of us were already feeling tired, me included.
 The place was lovely and I wanted to lie down on a sofa and sleep.
 Instead, I had oatmeal and coffee.

-I also did laundry for the first time during our walk.
-I changed my socks and washed my other pair hoping to have an opportunity to dry them later on.
+I also changed my socks and washed my other pair hoping to have an opportunity to dry them later on.

 In the morning with the daylight, we were able to appreciate the magnificence along the Delaware Canal.